-A. items being shipped or stored prior to final assembly.
-Affix a certification in the form of a stamp or tag in accordance with 460-4.2 and as indicated in the Quality Control Plan, and with a copy of the certification placed in the Contractor's permanent project records,
+1.Items being shipped or stored prior to final assembly.
+Affix a certification in the form of a stamp or tag in accordance with 460-4.2 and as indicated in the Producer Q C Plan, and with a copy of the certification placed in the Contractor's permanent project records,

-B. work being placed into its final position.
-Document as indicated in the approved Quality Control Plan, in the Contractor's permanent project records.
+2. Work being placed into its final position.
+Document in the Contractor's permanent project records.